CDiazCuadro/HandsOnFEBio/README.md

 Contact is a nonlinear constraint and is enforced through Lagrange multipliers (LM).
 But this can be expensive in terms of computational cost, so it used approximations methods such as:

-- The penalty method: A contact force si added like a spring with with a penalty factor $\epsilon$ when both surfaces split that spring will kind of pull these points back together.
+**The penalty method**: A contact force si added like a spring with with a penalty factor $\epsilon$ when both surfaces split that spring will kind of pull these points back together.
 If  $g$ is negative or zero the force is zero.
-Mathematically: $ f_c = \epsilon g $, therefore if we use penalty a gap $g$ is needed, if not we have no contact.
+Mathematically: $f_c = \epsilon g$, therefore if we use penalty a gap $g$ is needed, if not we have no contact.
 To overcome this, the Augmented Lagranigan Method is uesd.

-- The Augmented Lagrangian Method: The contact force is changed adding a LM to the force $ f_c^k = \lambda_c^k \epsilon g $, and the LM is constant during the Newton Iteration.
+**The Augmented Lagrangian Method**: The contact force is changed adding a LM to the force $ f_c^k = \lambda_c^k \epsilon g $, and the LM is constant during the Newton Iteration.
 After Newton iterations converge, LM are updated.
 Then the step is re-solved updating  $\lambda_c^{k+1} = \lambda_c^k \epsilon g$ and the norm is checked below a user specified tolerance.

 **Primary and secondary surfaces**